 Blame - happens when targeting other people’s flaws which helps to avoid accountability.

 Contempt - the intention is to make the other person feel crazy or less than.

 How Toxic Arguments Start

 It usually starts with a simple, “innocent” comment that comes off as criticism.
-It’s confusing when a conversation starts to go downhill.
+It can be confusing when a conversation starts to go downhill.
 This happens because the listener feels criticized in some way.
-This could be something that’s said directly or implied.
-Often, tone of voice and what’s not being said plays a major role in what the listener assumes is happening.

 It sounds something like this.

 You come home from work feeling tired and hungry.
 Your spouse has forgotten to take out the garbage again.
 With a raised voice you say: